AC-BO-Hackathon/BOPE-GPT/README.md

 3. "The light olefins (y4) is considered as a negative output and we want to minimize y4 while maximizing the other three objectives (y1-y3)."
 [obj: maximize y1+y2+y3-y4]

+From the result of the above three cases, we can see that the LLM is working very well and can identify the requirement of the process by changing the prompts.

 To understand how the process work behind the scenes, we can have a look to a sample prompt: